Homemade iced tea for summer

 For this you have two options, cold infusion or hot infusion.
 You can then add sugar, cut fruits, syrups, herbs...
 Go according to your tastes and desires!

 This technique takes longer than hot infusion.
 It requires several hours of preparation, so it's best to prepare your tea the day before and let it steep for several hours before refrigerating it.
-You'll get a tea with little bitterness but also little caffeine.
+You'll get a tea with little bitterness but also little theine.
 Then simply serve it with ice!

 For hot infusion, you must respect the infusion time and temperature, otherwise you will get a bitter tea where the infusion will not be optimal.